Tuesday, February 3, 2009

 Tuesdays with Dorie—World Peace Cookies

-World Peace CookiesI have decided to award my own personal nobel peace prize for 2009 to Dorie Greenspan and Pierre Hermé for their important efforts to bring World Peace Cookies to kitchens on several continents!
+World Peace CookiesI have decided to award my own personal Nobel peace prize for 2009 to Dorie Greenspan and Pierre Hermé for their important efforts to bring World Peace Cookies to kitchens on several continents!

 And we have chestnuts to thank for this union of writer and chef.
 Dorie met Pierre Hermé while working on a story for the New York Times about chestnuts.
 While in Paris on vacation in the early 90s, she phoned Fauchon (a luxury food shop made even more famous by Hannibal Lector in Hannibal) to find out how candied chestnuts (Marrons glacés) were made and was told to drop by and speak to the chef pâtissier there at the time, who was Hermé.
 Within minutes of meeting, a friendship was born.
 Since that encounter, Dorie has helped translate the genius from his lab into desserts we can create in our own kitchens.

 One of the most famous creations is this humble sablé cookie.
-After tasting the all-american chocolate chip cookie, Hermé decided to tinker with the recipe since he found the original too sweet!
+After tasting the all-American chocolate chip cookie, Hermé decided to tinker with the recipe since he found the original too sweet!

 "The first time I had chocolate chip cookies in the United States," says Hermé, "I didn't like them at all.
 I thought they were too sweet, and the gooeyness was not very appealing."